 • Romney said six tax studies look at a study that Obama described and "say it's completely wrong."
 Previously, Romney has claimed that five studies back his tax plan.
 We found that Mostly False.
 We saw no more than two independent studies out of the five claimed.

 • Obama said he "lowered taxes for small businesses 18 times."
 When we examined his claim last summer that his administration had "provided at least 16 tax cuts to small businesses," we rated it Mostly True, noting that conservative tax specialists say the statistic ignores proposed and enacted tax hikes on small businesses.

 • Romney claimed that Obama had said he would "cut the deficit in half."
 That's the case.
-It's right there on YouTube.
-True.
+We rated a claim from Crossroads GPS that Obama failed to keep his pledge of halving the deficit True.

 • Romney said part of his plan to create jobs includes North American energy independence.
 He said that while oil and gas production might be up, Obama shouldn't get credit — the increase was on private lands, not public.
 We have previously found that oil production on public lands dropped 14 percent in one year, but that's not the whole story.
 It was small snapshot, and partly because of hurricanes.
 We rated a claim from Crossroads GPS that oil "production's down where Obama's in charge" Half True.
 Our reporting confirmed Romney's claim that Obama shouldn't get credit — but neither, perhaps, should President George W. Bush.

 • Romney said half of college graduates can't find a job.
 We've previously rated that Mostly True — about a quarter of recent college grads can't find a job, while another quarter found jobs that don't require college degrees.